Islamophobia in the media: United Kingdom

 John E. Richardson's 2004 book (Mis)representing Islam: the racism and rhetoric of British broadsheet newspapers, criticized the British media for propagating negative stereotypes of Muslims and fueling anti-Muslim prejudice.
 In another study conducted by John E. Richardson, he found that 85% of mainstream newspaper articles treated Muslims as a homogeneous mass who were imagined as a threat to British society.

+Germany

+In Germany, journalists, analysts and groups representing minorities and Muslims, said the German media has improved to some degree in its representation of Muslim groups and Islam.

+The perception of Muslim minorities shifted significantly toward a more negative view after 9/11, and addressing the resulting issues has proven challenging not only in United States but also to Europe.
+In the book of Thilo Sarrazin German Politician and former Deutsche Bundesbank executive board member popular 2010 book Deutschland schaft sich ab (Germany Does Itself In) was mentioning about perceived lack of integration by Muslims and even suggested Muslim immigrants were less intelligent than native Germans.

+Muslim and immigrant groups in Germany, such as the Central Council of Muslims in Germany (Zentralrat der Muslime in Deutschland), have conducted substantial outreach to German media.
+Their efforts attempt to improve the public image of Islam and Muslims while also educating journalists, so reframing the ongoing discussion.

 Social media

 According to The Social Network of Hate: Inside Facebook's Walls of Islamophobia, by British academic Imran Awan, Awan himself had gone through 100 different Facebook pages online in which he found "494 specific instances of online hate speech directed against Muslim communities."
 The five most common forms of abuse were: